magicbruno/SwalStrap4/README.md

 # Swalstrap for Bootstrap 4
-A Swetalert2 and Bootbox.js alternative build on Bootstrap 4 Modal and Toast components.
+A Swetalert and Bootbox alternative build on Bootstrap 4 Modal and Toast components.
+Are you using Bootstrap 5?
+[Go here](https://github.com/magicbruno/SwalStrap5).

 ## Getting started
 Load Swalstrap form CDN: